-- Continue to educate recreation users about appropriate Crown land behaviour through signage and by distributing the Koocanusa Recreation Guidelines and Map.
+- Continue to educate recreation users about appropriate Crown land behaviour through signage and the distribution of the Koocanusa Recreation Brochure.

 - Complete a recreation inventory of existing roads, trails, camping sites and staging areas.